nikitabugrovsky/gemini-function-calling/README.md

 *   **`clients/ollama_client.py`, `clients/genai_client.py` & `clients/openai_client.py`:** Each client module contains its own library-specific `WEATHER_TOOL` dictionary.
 This dictionary *defines* the function for the model in the format required by its respective library (`google-genai` or `openai`).

 This separation ensures that the tool's implementation is centralized, while the API-specific definitions live alongside the client logic.

+## Advanced Function Calling with Local Models: The Few-Shot Prompting Strategy

+It is important to understand that the function calling mechanism for Gemma models is fundamentally different from models with native tool-use capabilities.
+Gemma models perform function calling through a **structured prompting strategy**.
+This means the model is instructed to generate a specific JSON output within its text response when a tool is needed, which the client code must then parse to execute the function.
+This prompt-based method requires more explicit guidance, which is why the few-shot strategy is so effective.

+To solve the challenges of this approach, the `ollama_client.py` implements a powerful technique known as **few-shot prompting**.
+Instead of just providing a system prompt with instructions, we seed the model's conversation history with a complete, multi-step example of the desired interaction.
+This "teaches" the model the expected behavior through demonstration.

+The `OllamaClient` now initializes its history with the following sequence:

+1.  **System Prompt:** The base instructions for the assistant.
+2.  **Example 1: Handling a Greeting:**
+    *   **User:** "Hello"
+    *   **Assistant:** "Hello!
+How can I help you today?"
+    *   *This teaches the model to engage in conversation without immediately calling a tool.*
+3.  **Example 2: A Full, Multi-Turn Interaction:**
+    *   A user asks for the weather using a nickname ("The Big Apple").
+    *   The assistant correctly identifies the location and formats the `get_current_weather` tool call in JSON.
+    *   The client simulates receiving the weather data and feeding it back to the model for summarization.
+    *   The assistant provides a natural language summary ("The weather in New York is currently 55 degrees and cloudy.").
+    *   **Crucially**, the user asks a follow-up, partial question: "what is the temperature?".
+    *   The assistant correctly answers by referencing the previous tool output ("The current temperature is 55 degrees.").

+By providing these concrete examples, the model learns the nuances of when (and when not) to use its tools, how to summarize data, and how to answer follow-up questions.
+This makes the local model's function-calling capabilities far more reliable and robust.